Ethan-Arrowood/posts/HDB-WebSocket-Tutorial/HarperDB-WebSocket-Tutorial.md

 })()
 ```

-Now, with the HarperDB docker container running, run this script with `node init.js`.
+Now, with the HarperDB Docker container running, run this script with `node init.js`.
 The output should look something like this (but with different times and id):

 ```sh
 {